nasdan/cyclejs-by-sample/04 JSX/readme.md

 }
 ```

-- Now, we are going to use it
+- Now, we are going to use JSX:

 ### ./src/components/header.js